 I heard from the Morristown Librarian who told me that "As was the custom, one of the builders buried some old shoes, toes down, in the wall for luck's sake.... the renovators decided to continue the 100-year custom with a pair of modern kicks "

 Norwich also had a Carnegie Library which was a library until 1991 and is now the School of Art and Architecture (it was vacant for two years and then there was a student contest at the architecture school to renovate the building to house the new architecture school)

-And of course you have your own local treasure of a library.
+And of course the NEK has its own local treasure of a library.
 National Historic Landmark, noted architect (and funder), nationally known initial bibliographer, unrivaled art collection for public libraries in the state.
 I probably don't have to explain the appeal.
 St. J's was one of the first libraries I visited regularly when I moved here, right up there with the library in Barre.
 And as a result of poking around and talking to librarians, I've learned that two U.S. Presidents have visited the Athenaeum: Benjamin Harrison (1891) and William Howard Talf (1912). (not my photo) A few more facts I've learned....

-Kellogg-Hubbard has one of the seven watermarks posted around Montpelier from the Nov 3, 1927 flood.
+Kellogg-Hubbard has one of the seven high water marks posted around Montpelier from the Nov 3, 1927 flood.